 Offering touchless payment also makes your restaurant more competitive.
 Contactless transactions are already popular in the rest of the world, but have been slower to catch on in the U.S. Giving your guests the option to pay their bill via tap or a mobile wallet can help put you ahead of the curve.

 As the restaurant industry changes in response to shifting consumer behavior, you need to adapt along with it.
-Ultimately, in a post COVID-19 world, cash will be less common.
 It’s worth the effort to make the shift to contactless payment now so that you can continue to serve your customers in the long run.